-You can get one free workstation or server subscription per account.
+You can get one free machine subscription per account.
 The storage quota of the trial subscription is equal to that of the standard subscription.
-The subscription period is limited to 2 months.
+The subscription period is limited to two months.

 Obtaining a trial subscription is possible until you buy a paid subscription.
 You can use a trial subscription along with paid ones.
 The same expiration rules apply to trial and paid subscriptions.